mikegustafsonchicago/AutoFinModel/README.md

 Access the application at http://localhost:5000.

 Project Selection
-The project_name parameter (financial or catalyst) determines which templates, JSON files, and prompts are used:
+The project_type parameter (financial or catalyst) determines which templates, JSON files, and prompts are used:

 financial: Business financial model with CAPEX, OPEX, and other tables.
 catalyst: Private equity evaluation focusing on team, fees, and terms.